2014–15 Rhode Island Rams women's basketball team

-The 2014–15 Rhode Island Rams women's basketball team will represent the University of Rhode Island during the 2014–15 college basketball season.
+The 2014–15 Rhode Island Rams women's basketball team represented the University of Rhode Island during the 2014–15 college basketball season.
 Daynia La-Force assumes the responsibility as head coach for her first season.
-The Rams were members of the Atlantic 10 Conference and play their home games at the Ryan Center.
+The Rams were members of the Atlantic 10 Conference and played their home games at the Ryan Center.
 They finished the season 17–13, 8–8 in A-10 play to finish in a tie for sixth place.
-They advanced to the quarterfinals of the A-10 women's tournament where they lost to Duquesne.
+They advanced to the quarterfinals of the A-10 women's tournament, where they lost to Duquesne.

 2014–15 media

 All Rams home games and most conference road games that aren't televised will be shown on the A-10 Digital Network.